nmsmith/circuit-editor/README.md

 ### Configuring line type display order and keyboard shortcuts

-An optional `config.json` file can be placed in the same folder as the line types to configure two things:
+An optional `config.json` file can be placed in the same folder as the line types to configure the following things:

 -  The order in which the line types appear in the sidebar.
+-  The line type that is selected by default, when a project is opened.
 -  Keyboard shortcuts for switching to each line type.

 Here is an example of what `config.json` might look like: